Otto Weddigen: Biography and career

 A few days after the start of World War I, Weddigen set sail from Heligoland with U-9 and nine other submarines for her first mission.
-This first war action by the German submarines failed.
-U-13 and U-15 were lost and U-9, battered and with technical problems, had to return to the Imperial Shipyard in Wilhelmshaven.
-Weddigen used the weeks of rest to marry Irma Victorine Prencke (1892-1976), a friend from his childhood.
+This first war action by the German submarines failed. and were lost and U-9, battered and with technical problems, had to return to the Imperial Shipyard in Wilhelmshaven.
+Weddigen used the weeks of rest to marry Irma Victorine Prencke (1892–1976), a friend from his childhood.